Mix Application Commands#

 get_Recipe

-Returns the name of the currently loaded recipe
+Returns the name of the currently uploaded recipe

 nome_ricetta